jdandrade/internet-of-things/README.md

 Reading input from json files was done with the help of json-simple library. https://github.com/fangyidong/json-simple

+## How to use it?

+Simple - edit json files with whatever settings you want:

+   instalacao.json -> Instalation (home)

+   aparelhos.json -> Devices

+   ligacoes.json -> Connections (where to plug in what)

+   eventos.json -> Events (when to turn On/Off - power up/down - cicles)

 ## Left to do?

 Need to clean code, finish class documentation and finish english translation.